 The BRAT diet is a low fiber, bland food eating plan used to treat stomach illnesses.
 While helpful for short durations, there are risks associated with following this diet for a long period of time.

 Some doctors specify that a bland diet is different from the BRAT diet.

 But most agree that you can eat more than just bananas, applesauce, rice, and toast on the BRAT diet.

 The key is to eat bland foods that are gentle on the stomach.

 Other bland foods include:

 - cooked cereals, like oatmeal or cream of wheat

 - apple juice or flat soda

-- boiled potatoes
+- boiled or baked potatoes